Gifted87/sharedCanvas/readme.md

 ---

-## License

-This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute this software, provided that the original license is included.

----

 Thank you for using **Shared Canvas Host**!
 If you have any questions or feedback, feel free to reach out or open an issue on GitHub.
 Happy collaborating! 🎨